gummyworm/monster/README.md

 ![helloworld](https://github.com/gummyworm/monster/assets/4626914/ba7345da-db81-4603-b381-7bc5cab56b52)

 MONster is an all-in-one editor/assembler/debugger for the Commodore Vic-20.
-In its current form it is primarily intended for native development of applications for the unexpanded Commodore Vic-20.

 Some of its features are:
  - 40 column bitmap-based editor